SubPointSolutions/spmeta2-vsixextensions/README.md

 ### Get the most of the things pre-build for you
 ![](https://github.com/SubPointSolutions/spmeta2-vsixextensions/blob/dev/Assets/img/M2.VS-3.png)

 Stay in touch, releasing soon.
-Lt us know whatyou think - https://www.yammer.com/spmeta2feedback
+Let us know what you think - https://www.yammer.com/spmeta2feedback